Heat vs. Magic Prediction & Picks - December 20

 - Computer Predicted Total: 224.0

-- Orlando's games have gone over the total 48% of the time this season (12 out of 25), less often than Miami's games have (14 out of 27).

-- As a moneyline favorite this season, the Magic are 9-0, a better tally than the Heat have posted (3-8) as moneyline underdogs.
+- As a moneyline favorite this year, the Magic are 9-0, a better mark than the Heat have recorded (3-8) as moneyline underdogs.

 Put your picks to the test and bet on the Heat with BetMGM Sportsbook.